mdditt2000/openshift/cis-1-10/modify-routes.md

  ```
  --agent=cccl
 ```
-If you using BIGIP self-signed certs please
+If you using BIGIP self-signed certs please add or schema validation will fail
  ```
  --insecure=true
 ```